Monterosso Al Mare – Cinque Terre's northernmost town – Italy

 Cinque Terre's northernmost town Monterosso Al Mare offered us beautiful beaches, a tower and a lot of construction work.

-The blue waters of the Mediterranean meet us when we get off the train.
-Monterosso Al Mare is Cinque Terre's northernmost town and our first stop among the five villages.
-It feels a little strange to write that this is the largest of the villages, as there are hardly more than 1500 inhabitants here.
-Cinque Terre's villages are not big, but popular.
+The blue waters of the Mediterranean greet us as we step off the train.
+Monterosso Al Mare is the northernmost town of the Cinque Terre and our first stop among the five villages.
+It feels a bit strange to write that this is the largest of the villages, as there are barely more than 1500 inhabitants living here.
+The villages of the Cinque Terre are not large, but popular.

 Spiaggia di Fegina beach is unrecognizable from the pictures I saw online before I went here.
 Not a parasol.
 Hardly any towels.
 The summer heat is starting to feel today, but there are two months left until the beach invasion.
 On the village's famous rock, tourists climb up and down for the perfect selfie.